yapb/docs/docs/configuring.rst

 Where::

-    minReactionTime - Minimal time in seconds from time the bot first saw enemy and time he can recognize it. maxReactionTime - Same as above, but upper cap of the limit. headshotProbability - The probability that the bot will aim at the head instead of body, if both body and head are visible. seenThruWallChance - Chance that the bot will attack the enemy if it believes that it is there and just saw it.
+    minReactionTime - Minimal time in seconds from when the bot first saw the enemy to when it can recognize it. maxReactionTime - Same as above, but upper cap of the limit. headshotProbability - The probability that the bot will aim at the head instead of body, if both body and head are visible. seenThruWallChance - Chance that the bot will attack the enemy if it believes that it is there and just saw it.